markets/suchtube/README.md

 #### `--full`, `-f` *(CLI only)*

 Displays full video's information.
-It corresponds to hit `GET /search.json?q=` against the server.
+It corresponds to hit the `/search.json` endpoint against the server.

 ## Usage as a library